 Imagine working with a teenage girl who has lost her lower legs in a car accident.
 Her dream is to return to school and lead a normal life, but she has to learn how to use her prosthetic legs and adapt to all the obstacles she will encounter at home, going to and from school, fulfilling her role as a student and enjoying time with her friends.
 As a COTA, you work with her for months, through pain, frustration and tears.
 Now, imagine two years later watching her walk across the high school stage to receive her diploma.
 That’s what it feels like to be a COTA.
 COTA is ranked 19th among the 100 Best Jobs published by US News and World Report.

 COTA is also among the fastest growing professions in our economy.
 The U.S. Bureau of Labor Statistics projects growth in COTA employment of 28 percent between 2016 and 2026.

-To enter the profession, one must obtain an Associate’s Degree from a program accredited by the American Occupational Therapy Association.
+To enter the profession, one must obtain an Associate’s Degree from a program accredited by the Accreditation Council for Occupational Therapy Education (ACOTE).
 If not included in the program of study, one must complete a clinical practicum of at least sixteen weeks.
 With a degree and practicum completed, candidates must pass the COTA exam and then apply for and receive state licensure.